ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S5A-docker-06-compose-operations/README.md

 ## Part 2 - Installing Docker Compose

 - For Linux systems, after installing Docker, you need to install Docker Compose separately.
-But, the Docker Desktop App for Mac and Windows includes `Docker Compose` as a part of those desktop installs.
+However, the Docker Desktop App for Mac and Windows includes `Docker Compose` as a part of those desktop installs.

 - Download the current stable release of `Docker Compose` executable.